Gradient-Type Methods For Decentralized Optimization Problems With Polyak-{\L}ojasiewicz Condition Over Time-Varying Networks: Algorithm for distributed saddle point problems: PL--PL case

-Additionally, we will research the influence of interference on the convergence of the proposed Algorithm \ref{alg:base_alg_sp}.
+Additionally, we will research the influence of { the inexact access to the oracle (especially using the inexact information of the gradient)} on the convergence of the proposed Algorithm \ref{alg:base_alg_sp}.
 We suppose, that the inexactness in the gradient can be separated into deterministic noise with the bounded norm and zero-mean noise with the finite second moment.
 Note, that the influence of such inexactness for Gradient Descent Ascent is well researched both in convex-concave and in non-convex-non-concave saddle point problems under various assumptions (see e.g. \cite{Yang_vr_opt}, \cite{Beznosikov_sgda_unified_theory}).
 Also, the results of \cite{Solving_non_convex_min_max} can be generalized for stochastic oracle (see Remark 3.8 in \cite{Solving_non_convex_min_max}).

 At each iteration, the proposed method optimizes by an inner variable $\mathbf{Y}$ for the fixed outer variable $\mathbf{X}$ by Algorithm \ref{alg:base_alg}.
 After that, it makes one step of Algorithm \ref{alg:base_alg_sp} by outer variable.
 So, we obtain the well-known Multi-step Gradient Descent Ascent method with a consensus subroutine after each gradient method step.